IntuitiveWebSolutions/VimConf/README.md

 VimConf
 =======

 A vimrc file and different bundles.
-This vim setup requires at least Vim 7.3 compiled with python (for pyflakes) & multibyte (for tagbar) support.
+This vim setup requires at least Vim 7.3 compiled with python & multibyte support.

 The font used when running gVim is [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html "Inconsolata"); the OpenType file is included in this repo.